 Learn more from the applicant

-It is worthwhile to answer these questions before talking to applicants themselves.
+It pays to ask yourself these questions before you Conversation to answer with applicants themselves.
 Because the probability that your applicant will ask you these questions is high.

 You can ask the following questions to find out how he personally relates to the topic of work-life balance: